bankai-code/book_management_selenium/README.md

 # book_management_selenium
-Learning Web Development and UI testing using Selenium Book Management Web Application Requirements for Selenium Testing Introduction
-This document outlines the functional requirements for a web-based book management system.
-The application provides user authentication and book management functionalities, including adding, viewing, and deleting books.
-General Requirements and Scope of Work
-System Structure:
-1. XAMPPforMacOsisusedforhostingonlocalhost
-2. MySQL/MariaDBdatabaseusingXamppwith‘book’databasefromweekly
-activity is used.
-3. BootstrapisusedfordesignalongwithCSSandJSforscripting.
-4. SeleniumIDEisusedforrecordingtestcasesandrunningthem.Ihavealso
-exported the tests from the IDE to a python script and run them from the terminal.
-The system enables users to:
-1. Loginandlogoutoftheapplication.
-2. Viewalistofallbooksinthedatabase.
-3. Addnewbookstothedatabase.
-4. Deletebooksfromthedatabase.
-Functional Requirements
-User Authentication:
-1. Login:Usersshouldbeabletologinusingausernameandpassword.The system validates the credentials against the database.
-If the credentials are incorrect, an error message is displayed.
-2. Logout:Usersshouldbeabletologoutfromthesystem.Uponloggingout,the user session is terminated, and the user is redirected to the login page.
-Book Management
-1. DisplayBooks:Afterloggingin,theuseristakentothebooklistpage,which displays all the current books in the database.
-Name: Rohan Jayachandran NETID: RXJ220025 CS6314 – Web Programming Languages – S24
-Week 14 - LAB-01 - Selenium Testing
-DUE: 04/26/2024
-2. AddBook:Authorizedusersshouldbeabletoaddnewbookstothedatabase using the given form.
-All fields must include title, ISBN-10, ISBN-13, copyright year, subcategory ID, imprint ID, production status ID, binding type ID, trim size, page counts editorial estimate, description, and cover image.
-On successful adding a book, a message is displayed to the user.
-3. DeleteBook:Userscandeleteabookfromthedatabase.Ifthebookdoesnot exist, an error message is displayed, and on successful deletion, a success message is also displayed
-Development and Testing Tools
-Development Tools: XAMPP, PHP, MySQL/MariaDB, HTML, Bootstrap, CSS, JavaScript.
-Testing Tools: Selenium IDE for recording and running test scenarios & python pytest for running the test suite via the Terminal.
-Testing Plans:
-Use Selenium IDE to record test cases and also export the test suite to use with python pytest package.
-The tests are meant to test the following features and are described in detail in the Test Planning Document.
-1. LoginProcess.
-2. BookManagement(add,delete).
-3. LogoutProcess.
+# Book Management Web Application

+## Introduction
+This web-based book management system provides user authentication and book management functionalities, including adding, viewing, and deleting books.

+## System Structure
+- Hosting: XAMPP for macOS (localhost)
+- Database: MySQL/MariaDB (using 'book' database)
+- Frontend: Bootstrap, CSS, and JavaScript
+- Testing: Selenium IDE for recording test cases, Python script for running tests via terminal

+## Features
+Users can:
+1. Log in and log out of the application
+2. View a list of all books in the database
+3. Add new books to the database
+4. Delete books from the database

+## Functional Requirements

+### User Authentication
+1. **Login**: Users can log in using a username and password.
+Credentials are validated against the database.
+Incorrect credentials display an error message.
+2. **Logout**: Users can log out, terminating the session and redirecting to the login page.

+### Book Management
+1. **Display Books**: After login, users see a list of all books in the database.
+2. **Add Book**: Authorized users can add new books using a form.
+Required fields:
+   - Title
+   - ISBN-10
+   - ISBN-13
+   - Copyright year
+   - Subcategory ID
+   - Imprint ID
+   - Production status ID
+   - Binding type ID
+   - Trim size
+   - Page counts editorial estimate
+   - Description
+   - Cover image
+3. **Delete Book**: Users can delete books from the database.
+Success or error messages are displayed accordingly.

+## Development Tools
+- XAMPP
+- PHP
+- MySQL/MariaDB
+- HTML
+- Bootstrap
+- CSS
+- JavaScript

+## Testing Tools
+- Selenium IDE: For recording and running test scenarios
+- Python pytest: For running the test suite via Terminal

+## Testing Plans
+Selenium IDE is used to record test cases and export the test suite for use with Python pytest.
+Tests cover:
+1. Login Process
+2. Book Management (add, delete)
+3. Logout Process

+For detailed testing information, please refer to the Test Planning Document.